samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

 > Begin with with a 2-hour bike workout where you'll sustain 1hr45min of effort
-> between 80-85% FTP transitioning into a quickly paced45-minute run at a
+> between 80-85% FTP transitioning into a quickly paced 45-minute run at a
-> Moderate-Hard RPE8 pace for a quicker-than-usual run off the bike,.
+> Moderate-Hard RPE8 pace for a quicker-than-usual run off the bike.

 ### Friday